Glenn Dumke

-Glenn Schroeder Dumke (May 5, 1917 – June 30, 1989; pseudonym Glenn Pierce) was an American historian, educator, university president, and chancellor of the California State University system.
+Glenn Schroeder Dumke (May 5, 1917 – June 30, 1989; pseudonyms Glenn Pierce and Jordan Allen) was an American historian, educator, university president, and chancellor of the California State University system.
 Dumke was the 6th President of San Francisco State University (SFSU; formerly San Francisco State College), serving from 1957 to 1961.
-He served as chancellor of the California State University system from 1962 to 1982, most of its first twenty years.
+He served as the second chancellor of the California State University system from 1962 to 1982, for most of its first twenty years.
 He developed common standards for the colleges and universities in the system, supported affirmative action to recruit women and minority students, and assisted the establishment of four new campuses.

 Early life and education

 Glenn Dumke was born in 1917 in Green Bay, Wisconsin.
 When he was age five, his family moved to Glendale, California.
 His father, William Frederick Dumke, was a buyer for a southern California grocery business.
 His mother, Marjorie Schroeder Dumke, was a homemaker who later went to work as a title searcher in Los Angeles.

-Dumke attended University of California, Los Angeles's (UCLA) Training School and graduated from Glendale Hoover High School in 1934.
+Dumke attended the University of California, Los Angeles's (UCLA) Training School and graduated from Glendale Hoover High School in 1934.
 He earned a history degree from Occidental College in 1938; completed an M.A. degree in history from Occidental College; and a Ph.D. in history from UCLA in 1942.
 At UCLA he studied under John Walton Caughey.